mdn/content/files/en-us/web/http/messages/index.md

 ## Conclusion

-This guide gives a general overview of the anatomy of HTTP messages from HTTP/1.X to HTTP/2.
+This guide provides a general overview of the anatomy of HTTP messages, using the HTTP/1.1 format for illustration.
-The HTTP/2 framing mechanism adds a new intermediate layer between the HTTP/1.x syntax and the underlying transport protocol, without fundamentally modifying it, which builds upon proven mechanisms.
+We also explored HTTP/2 message framing, which introduces a layer between the HTTP/1.x syntax and the underlying transport protocol without fundamentally modifying HTTP's semantics.
+HTTP/2 was introduced to solve the head-of-line blocking issues present in HTTP/1.x by enabling multiplexing of requests.

+One issue that remained in HTTP/2 is that head-of-line blocking still exists within TCP, so a performance bottleneck is now at the transport, rather than protocol, level.
+HTTP/3 addresses this limitation by using QUIC, a protocol built on UDP, instead of TCP.
+This change improves performance, reduces connection setup time, and enhances stability on degraded or unreliable networks.
+HTTP/3 retains the same core HTTP semantics, so features like request methods, status codes, and headers remain consistent across all three major HTTP versions.

+If you understand HTTP/1.1's semantics, you already have a solid foundation for grasping HTTP/2 and HTTP/3.
+The main difference lies in **how** these semantics are implemented at the transport level.
-If you've followed the examples and understood the concepts described, you should be able to work with HTTP and understand how applications can use the protocol to send and receive data.
+By following the examples and concepts in this guide, you should now feel equipped to work with HTTP and understand the meaning of messages, and how applications use HTTP to send and receive data.